Parrotfish: The Colourful Artists of the Great Barrier Reef

 18. Restoring Damaged Reefs

 Scientists have recognised the importance of parrotfish in restoring degraded reefs.
-Coral recovery has been slower in areas where over fishing has reduced their numbers, underscoring these colourful fish’s vital role in reef resilience.
+Coral recovery has been slower in areas where overfishing has reduced their numbers, underscoring these colourful fish’s vital role in reef resilience.

 19. Coral Reef Guardians